TISUnion/Carpet-TIS-Addition/README.md

 **English** | [中文](README_CN.md)

-A [Carpet mod](https://github.com/gnembon/fabric-carpet) (fabric-carpet) extension, a collection of carpet mod style useful tools and interesting features
+A [Carpet mod](https://github.com/gnembon/fabric-carpet) (fabric-carpet) extension, consisting of a collection of useful tools and interesting features in the carpet mod style

-Under the default configuration conditions, this mod will not change any vanilla behavior at all
+Under the default configuration, this mod does not alter any vanilla behavior

-Use with carpet mod in the same Minecraft version.
-Use newer carpet mod versions whenever possible
+Use it with the carpet mod in the same version of Minecraft.
+Always use the latest version of the Carpet mod when possible

 ## Document